 Regardless of what a landowner does on their land, including nothing, there are both positive and negative effects on wildlife.
 Many of our current agricultural practices, particularly those associated with larger farms and the associated increase in size of equipment, has drastically reduced the quality and quantity of available wildlife habitat.
 Agroforestry practices offer an opportunity to both provide benefits to wildlife as well as quality timber production.
-Many landowners view wildlife as an important by-product of their land management activities, particularly wood production.
-Agroforestry practices which include a diversity of plantings, produce structural and spatial diversity.
-It is this species and structural diversity that is beneficial to wildlife.
+Many landowners view wildlife as an important byproduct of their land management activities, particularly wood production.
+Agroforestry practices' diverse plantings result structural and spatial diversity.
+It is this species andstructural diversity that is beneficial to wildlife.

-The sorts of benefits that landowners receive from wildlife are at least fourfold, including 1) aesthetics, 2) ecological, 3) economic, and 4) recreational.
-Migratory birds, such as wood ducks and yellow warblers provide ample pleasure to the observer.
-Bees and flies are important pollinators in agroforestry systems, while foxes and weasels are important predators on seed-eating mice and others.
-Landowners can benefit from agricultural tourism, including birders, bicyclists and families that are interested in visiting a farm to teach their children about food, or by providing lease hunting opportunities.
-Wildlife provide 1) endless opportunities for the amateur naturalist to learn about the interconnections among plants. animals, and their surroundings, 2) a plethora of photographic opportunities, and 3) endless entertainment at feeding stations.
+The sorts of benefits that landowners receive from wildlife are at least fourfold, including 1) aesthetic, 2) ecological, 3) and 4) recreational benefits. economic.
+Migratory birds, such as wood ducks and vellow warblers provide ample pleasure to the observer.
+Bees and flies are important pollinators in agroforestry systems, while foxes and weasels are important predators of seed-eating mice and others.
+Land- owners can benefit from agricultural tourism. bicvclists including birders. and families that are interested in visiting a farm to teach their children about food. or bv providing lease hunting opportunities.
+Wildlife provide 1) endless opportunities for the amateur naturalist to learn about plants, animals, interconnections among and their surroundings, 2) a plethora of photographic opportunities, and entertainment at feeding stations.